hirokuma/Android-nRF-Beacon-for-Eddystone/README.md

 ## Features
 The basic features of the application includes

--Foreground and background scanning of beacons using Nearby API which are registered on the Proximity API.
+- Foreground and background scanning of beacons using Nearby API which are registered on the Proximity API.
 Once an EID beacon is registered to the cloud with an attachment, the Nearby API will send the beacon EID packet to the proximity API, resolves the EID packet and retrieves the data attached to it.
  Please note only UID and EID beacon types can be registered on the proximity API

--Registering beacons and creating attachments to proximity API
+- Registering beacons and creating attachments to proximity API

--Configuration of Eddystone beacons using the new Eddystone GATT configuration service.
+- Configuration of Eddystone beacons using the new Eddystone GATT configuration service.

--URL shortener  for configuring URL beacons
+- URL shortener  for configuring URL beacons

 ## How to Guide
 1. First press the button 1 on the nRF52 Devkit which turns the devkit/beacon in to connectable mode for 60 seconds